guanlanhu/guanlanhu.github.io/_pages/about.md

 ---
 Hello/你好.
 Welcome to my website!

 I am a Postdoctoral Research Scientist at <a href='https://datascience.columbia.edu/'> The Data Science Institute, Columbia University</a>.
 I completed my PhD training at <a href='https://temertymedicine.utoronto.ca/'>Temerty Faculty of Medicine, University of Toronto</a> and <a href='https://www.sickkids.ca/en/research/research-programs/translational-medicine/'>Transitional Medicine Program, The Hospital for Sick Children</a>.
+I also holds a master’s degree in Computer and Information Technology from the University of Pennsylvania <a href='https://www.seas.upenn.edu/'>.

 My research interests are Artificial Intelligence in Nutrition, Precision Nutrition, Clinical Decision Support, Food Policy and Health Disparities, and Diet-related Diseases.
 I have a particular interest in natural language processing (NLP), multimodal deep learning, and multi-omics methods.